How to Change Your Address in Japan: A Step-by-Step Guide

 Once you have your moving-out certificate, you can submit your moving-in form to register your new address.

-The exact process may vary depending on the area you move to, but the general pattern for how to submit a moving-in form is as follows:
+The exact process may vary depending on the area you move to, but the general pattern for how to change your address with a moving-in form is as follows:

 Step 1.
 Go to your previous address' municipal office.